DanteEtnad/AITutor/readme.md

 The following high-level technologies are used in this project:

-### OpenAI GPT API
+### OpenAI GPT API with ASR and TTS
-- Use OpenAI's GPT API to implement a dialogue function between students and the AI to provide a personalized language learning experience.
+- The application uses OpenAI's GPT API to implement conversational interactions between students and AI for personalized learning.
-- Teachers can set up course scenarios, and the AI will interact with students based on these scenarios.
+- **ASR (Automatic Speech Recognition)** converts students' spoken language into text, which the ChatGPT API processes to generate responses.
+- **TTS (Text-to-Speech)** then converts the AI-generated text back into audio, allowing for natural, voice-based language practice.

 ### Spring Boot
-- The backend uses the Spring Boot framework, which simplifies the configuration and development process and provides powerful dependency injection and modularity.
+- The backend uses the Spring Boot framework, which simplifies configuration and development, offering powerful dependency injection and modularity.
-- Uses Spring Data JPA to handle database operations, reducing a lot of boilerplate code.
+- Uses Spring Data JPA to handle database operations, reducing boilerplate code.

 ### React
-- The front-end uses the React framework to provide users with a modern, responsive user interface.
+- The frontend is built with React, providing a modern, responsive user interface.
-- Utilizes React Router to implement the application's page navigation.
+- Uses React Router for seamless navigation between application pages.

 ### RESTful API
-- The back-end communicates with the front-end via a RESTful API, ensuring front-end and back-end separation.
+- Backend and frontend communicate via a RESTful API, ensuring a decoupled architecture.
-- This approach improves the scalability and maintainability of the application.
+- This setup improves the scalability and maintainability of the application.

 ### PostgreSQL
-- PostgreSQL is used as a relational database management system.
+- PostgreSQL is used as the database management system, ensuring secure and consistent storage of users, courses, and assessment data.
-- It is responsible for storing information about users, courses, test records, etc., ensuring data security and consistency.

 ### React Bootstrap
-- Uses React Bootstrap to enhance the aesthetics and user experience of the front-end interface.
-- Simplifies the use of UI components.
+- React Bootstrap enhances the aesthetics and user experience of the frontend interface with a range of UI components.

 ### Gradle
-- Uses Gradle as the project build tool to facilitate dependency management and project packaging.
+- Gradle is used as the project build tool, simplifying dependency management and project packaging.

+In summary, this application integrates React for a responsive UI, Spring Boot for efficient backend management, PostgreSQL for secure data storage, and OpenAI GPT with ASR and TTS for interactive, voice-based language tutoring.
+Together, these technologies create a personalized, engaging, and effective learning platform.